hybris/yaas-conuhacks/README.md

 This repository contains the following folders

-- postman - Contains postman collections that you ca use with yopur YaaS project and application
+- postman - Contains postman collections that you can use with your YaaS project and application
 - resources
     - default.properties - Populate the details of your project, application, clientId and clientSecret of your application.
 - restclient